- A Russian tank in Ohio.

 Big problems require big ideas in order to be solved.
-While there is no current plan or simple turn-key solutions, I have some suggestions.
+While there is no current plan or a simple turn-key solution, I have some suggestions.
 This is what needed:

 - Full public awareness of the hybrid war.
 Recognizing the seriousness of the situation and defining it in clear terms.

 - Education on the nature of the hybrid war and the mechanisms behind psychological operations and soft power campaigns.

 - History education, including modern history and the criminal nature of the current Russian government.